Frequently Asked Questions

 Q: Am I allowed to have a microwave in my room?

 A: Microwaves are not to be used in individual student rooms unless they are part of an integrated microwave/refrigerator unit.
-These may be rented through the Housing Office.
+These may be rented through your portal account.
 Microwave ovens are available for student use in the lobbies or kitchens of the residence halls.

 Q: Can I cook in the residence halls?